 Children with asthma need to have immediate access to their reliever inhalers when they need them.
+Please read the Asthma Policy for more detail.
+The Asthma Policy should be read in conjunction with this policy.

 - Inhaler devices usually deliver asthma medicines.
 A spacer device is used with most inhalers, and the child may need some help to do this.
 It is good practice to support children with asthma to take charge of and use their inhaler from an early age, and many do. - Children who are able to use their inhalers themselves should be allowed to carry them with them.
-If the child is too young or immature to take personal responsibility for their inhaler, staff should make sure that it is stored in a safe but readily accessible place, and clearly marked with the child's name. - Inhalers should always be readily available during physical education, sports activities and educational visits. - For a child with severe asthma, the health care professional may prescribe a spare inhaler to be kept in the school. - All pupils with an inhaler will have a risk assessment drawn up by the school (not an Individual Health Care Plan) in conjunction with parents and supported by the Health Service, which must be adhered to. - Staff are alerted to pupils with severe conditions with pupils' photographs, together with outline medical protocols kept in the file in the Main Office for reference. - For pupils with diagnosed asthma, a record of inhaler use is NOT kept. - For pupils who have an inhaler, but are not yet diagnosed with asthma, the parent will be asked to complete the AM1 form.
-Inhaler use is monitored and any extra use or requirements are reported to the parent: a record should be kept each time the inhaler is used and parents informed using form AM3. - A list of children with Asthma will be kept in the office with the expiry date of the inhaler.
+If the child is too young or immature to take personal responsibility for their inhaler, staff should make sure that it is stored in a safe but readily accessible place, and clearly marked with the child's name. - Inhalers should always be readily available during physical education, sports activities and educational visits. - For a child with severe asthma, the health care professional may prescribe a spare inhaler to be kept in the school.

-- If a pupil no longer requires an inhaler, parents must write a letter to the school confirming this. - The school has taken the decision to hold asthma inhalers for emergency use.
+- All pupils with an inhaler will have a risk assessment drawn up by the school (not an Individual Health Care Plan) in conjunction with parents and supported by the Health Service, which must be adhered to. - Staff are alerted to pupils with severe conditions with pupils' photographs, together with outline medical protocols kept in the file in the Main Office for reference. - For pupils with diagnosed asthma, a record of inhaler use is kept these sheets are kept in the medical bag in each classroom. - For pupils who have an inhaler, but are not yet diagnosed with asthma, the parent will be asked to complete the AM1 form.
+Inhaler use is monitored and any extra use or requirements are reported to the parent: a record should be kept each time the inhaler is used and parents informed using form AM3. - A list of children with Asthma will be kept in the office with the expiry date of the inhaler. - If a pupil no longer requires an inhaler, parents must write a letter to the school confirming this. - The school has taken the decision to hold asthma inhalers for emergency use.
 Consent will always be sought with parents.